Getting Started

 2

-Under App SettingsAuthentication settings, enable OAuth 2.0.
+App SettingsAuthentication settings, enable OAuth 2.0.
 Set App type to Web App.

 3